eirslett/frontend-maven-plugin/README.md

 as part of the `grunt` or `gulp` execution.
 That will help to separate your frontend and backend builds even more.

+# Eclipse M2E support

+This plugin contains support for M2E, including lifecycle mappings and support for incremental builds in Eclipse.
+The `install-node-and-npm` goal will only run on a full project build.
+The other goals support incremental builds to avoid doing unnecessary work.
+During an incremental build the `npm` goal will only run if the `package.json` file has been changed.
+The `grunt` and `gulp` goals have new `srcdir` and `triggerfiles` optional configuration options; if these are set they check for changes in your source files before being run.
+See the wiki for more information.

 # Helper scripts
 During development, it's convenient to have the "npm", "grunt", "gulp" and "karma" commands available on the command line.
 If you want that, use [those helper scripts](https://github.com/eirslett/frontend-maven-plugin/tree/master/frontend-maven-plugin/src/it/example%20project/helper-scripts)!